pal03377/master-thesis/thesis.typ

 // Note: Recap shortly which problem you solved in your thesis and discuss your *contributions* here.
 This thesis successfully tackles Athena's initial limitations regarding extensibility and adaptability.
 We've restructured its architecture to support multiple feedback generation approaches, expanding beyond just the CoFee method for text submissions.
 Athena now also supports programming exercises, aligning its capabilities with Artemis and providing a more comprehensive tool for tutors.
-These changes facilitate easier adaptation by researchers and improve compatibility with various Learning Management Systems.
+These changes facilitate easier adaptation by researchers and improve compatibility with various LMS.
 Overall, the thesis transforms Athena into a more flexible and effective automated feedback suggestion system.

 == Future Work